JaganSaravana07/EV-Analysis-using-Tableau/README.md

 2. Infrastructure Investment: Prioritize charging stations in states with lower adoption to stimulate growth.
 3. Manufacturer Strategy: Non-Tesla brands should focus on improving vehicle range and cost-effectiveness.
 4. Incentivize BEVs: Promote BEVs through tax benefits or rebates as they form the majority and align with long-term sustainability goals.
-5.Year-over-Year Monitoring: Maintain dashboards to track emerging trends and make real-time data-driven decisions.
+5. Year-over-Year Monitoring: Maintain dashboards to track emerging trends and make real-time data-driven decisions.